BrandtHill/LiveStore/README.md

 SECRET_KEY_BASE="..."
 ```

+Postmark and SendGrid are supported as email providers.
+The one used at runtime is determined by which of the `{PROVIDER}_API_KEY` env vars are set.
+If both `POSTMARK_API_KEY` and `SENDGRID_API_KEY` are both set, Postmark will take precedence as the email provider.

-LiveStore assumes you have SendGrid and Stripe accounts set up.
+LiveStore assumes you have Postmark or SendGrid and Stripe accounts set up.

 LiveStore also assumes you're running behind a reverse proxy like Nginx for handling TLS.
 If you want to do it natively, you may wish to set things up yourself in `config/runtime.exs`.